top of page

 During those years, Donna performed at many local events and venues with popular band Rare Form.
 She also performed and recorded jazz music with esteemed pianist Greg Richter and his trio, Serendipity.
 Donna, Greg, and the band became regulars at renowned jazz venues in Kansas City, such as Jardines and Plaza III.

 When her dear brother Rich was diagnosed with a brain tumor, Donna decided to leave Kansas City and return to Utah to be with her family.
 Around that time, she and Serendipity were invited to perform at the opening of the new Gem Theater on 18th and Vine.
-Donna briefly returned to Kansas City for the event, where she, Greg, and the band were an opening act for jazz legends like Diane Reeves, Tony Bennett, Harry Belafonte, and other greats.
-It was an incredible experience for her.
+Donna briefly returned to Kansas City for the event, where she, Greg, and the band were booked to perform at the Gala Grand Opening of the new Gem Theater as part of the American Jazz Museum and 18th & Vine Museums project.
+The gala feature a star-studded jazz lineup with artists like Al JarreauTony Bennett, Diane Reem, Harry Belafonte, and George Duke

 Me and Davie.jpg